MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 5. To preserve work in progress, click **File** then click **Save**.
 Use the back arrow to return to the app.

 6. Press **F5** to run the app.
 Both buttons should be disabled.
 Enter the code value you copied previously and press **Tab** to move the focus away from the textbox.
 The **Check In** button should become enabled.
+Clear the search box contents.

 7. Press **ESC** to exit the running app.